vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/icon.md

    ![Add to library](./assets/iconfont-add.png)

-1. After searching for all the icons, click the "Add to Library" icon in the upper right corner, click "Add to Project" below and select the project you just created then confirm.
+1. After searching for all the icons, click the "Add to Library" icon in the upper right corner, click "Add to Project" below and select the project you created then confirm.

 ### Edit icon

-On the project page, you can simply edit the icons in the project, including adjustments with position, size, rotate, color, Unicode number and Font Class / Symbol.
+On the project page, you can edit the icons in the project, including adjustments with position, size, rotate, color, Unicode number and Font Class / Symbol.

 ![Edit icon](./assets/iconfont-edit.png)